 his Calvin Klein underwear from billboards around the country"--New York Times

 [fr the appealing children appearing on posters in the 1930s and following, soliciting

 money for various desease-fighting organizations]

-: From _Dictionary of American Slang, Third Edition_ by Robert L. Chapman.
+: From Dictionary of American Slang by Robert L. Chapman.

 There's another interesting variation from the days of Michael Jordan's utter domination of professional basketball (we Chicagoans are still in painful withdrawl.)
 Michael, needless to say, sold a lot of action posters in his time.
 Among the most popular were ferocious slam dunks over assorted opponents who looked chagrined, goofy, bewildered, humiliated, etc. As time went on, Michael would steal the ball and begin a fast break, and an opponent would run along to challenge, and suddenly slow up or veer off.
 The announcers would notice and say "he didn't want to be Michael's 'poster.'"
 Poster became a synonym for temporarily humiliated in competition.